 - What is the discharge policy?

-- Can my loved one come back if they have to go to rehab?
+- Can my loved one return to the facility should they require outside rehab?

 - What happens if my loved one is no longer ambulatory?